 “Both sides, particularly the FSA, have been trying to pursue a big-tent strategy and work together with all the extremists, but that’s failing.”

-Charles Lister of Jane's Terrorism and Insurgency Center says that the majority of armed rebels fall between extremist groups like ISIS and the FSA, but notes that "the Syrian insurgency and its countless component parts are in a state of constant flux."
+Charles Lister of Jane's Terrorism and Insurgency Center says that the majority of armed rebels fall between extremist groups like ISIL and the FSA, but notes that "the Syrian insurgency and its countless component parts are in a state of constant flux."

 Al-Qaeda-linked rebels -- who, analysts estimate, number between 10,000 and 12,000 -- come from Syria, Iraq and elsewhere.
 They have traditionally fought against the Assad regime and alongside the FSA, which is supported and armed by the United States.

-While ISIS fighters and FSA battalions have only recently begun locking horns on the battlefield, as they did in Azaz, assassinations and disputes over who has the right to administer rebel-held territories have plagued Syria’s armed opposition for months.
+While ISIL fighters and FSA battalions have only recently begun locking horns on the battlefield, as they did in Azaz, assassinations and disputes over who has the right to administer rebel-held territories have plagued Syria’s armed opposition for months.

-In July, ISIS fighters assassinated two FSA commanders in separate incidents, exposing tensions between the groups.
+In July, ISIL fighters assassinated two FSA commanders in separate incidents, exposing tensions between the groups.
 While the incidents riled some FSA fighters who were concerned that their allies could not be trusted, FSA leadership calmed the seas.

-“ISIS are our brothers who came to help us in a time when other Islamic and Western countries kept silent about the regime’s crime,” read a statement from the FSA’s Aleppo Military Council on July 15.
+“ISIL are our brothers who came to help us in a time when other Islamic and Western countries kept silent about the regime’s crime,” read a statement from the FSA’s Aleppo Military Council on July 15.

-FSA leadership tolerated extremist transgressions because the better-funded ISIS was a valuable ally on the battlefield, and taking on another enemy would distract from the revolution's aim.
+FSA leadership tolerated extremist transgressions because the better-funded ISIL was a valuable ally on the battlefield, and taking on another enemy would distract from the revolution's aim.
 But recent fighting threatens the tenuous cooperation of the past couple of months.

 “The FSA have been hoping that they could ride this jihadist tiger to victory over Assad,” says Landis.
 “Now it’s biting them.”